-A steep angle is only used for re-scraping.
-The slide plate has to be raised so the bottom of the plate is higher or even with the bottom of the guide channels (Figure 19).
-Raising the slide plate to an angle too steep when operating will cause the machine to jump and buck.
-It does not give the operator a clear vision of the cutting head and it raises the machine to operate at a unsafe height (Figure 19.1).
+A steep cutting head angle is only used for re-scraping.
+Raise the slide plate so the bottom of the plate is even with or higher than the bottom of the guide channels (Figure 14).
+If the slide plate is not raised, the operator will not have a clear view of the cutting head and the machine will be raised to an unsafe operating height (Figure 15).